 Deteriorating Economic Circumstances

 And still, as 2020 came to a close, Jordan found itself in an economic hole deeper than ever, its chronic problems severely exacerbated by the coronavirus pandemic.
-While the first wave of infections was kept low, thanks to one of the world’s most draconian lockdown regimes, the second wave hit Jordan hard, with of just 30%).rocketing from just over 10,000 in late September to over 300,000 in early January.
+While the first wave of infections was kept low, thanks to one of the world’s most draconian lockdown regimes, the second wave hit Jordan hard, with total registered cases rocketing from just over 10,000 in late September to over 300,000 in early January.
 Economically, Jordan just could not afford a similarly strict lockdown as in the spring and summer, and the monarchy insisted on holding parliamentary elections in early November, just as new daily cases reached their peak (the pandemic and a general sense of apathy produced a very low voter turnout of just 30%).

 Jordan’s healthcare system has thus far held up, but the already ailing economy went into a tailspin.
-The reached nearly 24% in Q3 (it is likely higher among young people), the economy by 5% and foreign direct investment into Jordan, particularly from the Gulf states, essentially .
-For 2021, the government projects a of $2.89 billion, bringing public debt to 112% of GDP.
+The unemployment rate reached nearly 24% in Q3 (it is likely higher among young people), the economy contracted by 5% and foreign direct investment into Jordan, particularly from the Gulf states, essentially collapsed.
+For 2021, the government projects a budget deficit of $2.89 billion, bringing public debt to 112% of GDP.

 None of this, however, is going to ultimately resolve Jordan’s problems.
 In fact, even once the dust thrown up by the Trump administration, the Gulf crisis and the pandemic settles, the Kingdom has to confront new realities that bring into question both its regional role and the sustainability of its muddling-through domestic strategy.